wistia/wistia-open-docs/_posts/marketo.md

 If that _doesn't_ sound like you yet, and you're feeling enterprisey today <a href="//fast.wistia.net/embed/iframe/3ipzw811en?popover=true" class="wistia-popover[height=480,playerColor=7b796a,width=640]">🚀</a>, get on [the Enterprise plan](http://wistia.com/pricing).

-Now, if you want to [use Turnstile with Marketo](#collect_leads_with_turnstile) (which we'd definitely not recommend if you don't want more leads), just follow these quick steps:
+After choosing the Enterprise plan, the one thing you'll need to configure on the Wistia side is the [Turnstile]({{ '/turnstile' | post_url }}) connection to pass leads from Wistia into Marketo.
+Just follow these quick steps:

 1. In your Wistia account, open the Account menu and click on Settings.
 2. Switch to the Email Integrations tab.